What is CPD in Health and Social Care

 What is CPD in Health and Social Care?

-Continuing Professional Development (CPD) is a vital aspect of professional life in the healthcare and adult social care sectors.
+Continuing Professional Development (CPD) is a really important aspect of professional life in the healthcare and adult social care sectors.
 It ensures that professionals maintain and enhance their knowledge, skills, and competence, thereby delivering high-quality care.

 This guide aims to provide a comprehensive understanding of CPD, including its definition, examples, and importance.